grabnerandi/problem-notification-reference/README.md

 4. Pull all Problem Details through Dynatrace REST API
 5. Push a Comment back to Dynatrace

-To run this sample and connect it with Dynatrace
+To run this sample and connect it with Dynatrace.
+For more background information on how to best leverage custom integrations check out my blog on [How to write a custom Dynatrace Problem Notification Integration](https://www.dynatrace.com/news/blog/how-to-write-a-custom-dynatrace-problem-notification-integration/)

 **Pre-Requisits**
 1. Sign-up for a [Dynatrace SaaS Free Trial](http://bit.ly/dtsaastrial)